berghoiv/berghoiv/README.md

 building materials and fixtures.
 I'm also seeking to fill several permanent positions with one of Norways leading IT Consultancy firms.
 Norwegian is however a requirement. #1 Senior Consultant - DevOps, # 2 Consultant/Advisor MS365/ Sharepoint/Power - (Both Workplace Stavanger, Norway)

-- 📫 How to reach me and get a copy of the job description: Sending me an e-mail on oivind@skyrekruttering.no if any of the above sound interesting :-)
+- 📫 How to reach me and get a copy of the job description: Please see below/attached or send me an e-mail on oivind@skyrekruttering.no if any of the above sound interesting :-)

 <!---
 berghoiv/berghoiv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.